APogue/APogue.github.io/_drafts/outline-v2/2024-12-3-Outline-v2-intro.md

 to information, free and lively debate conducted with mutual respect for individuals, and freedom from intolerance."

-Academic freedom relies on the unfettered, free exchange of ideas in the search for truth.
+This is a bit sugarcoated.
+In its search for truth, academia permits an unfettered exchange of ideas.

-While "everyday" exchanges may be qualified for the sake of orthodoxy or propriety, this is a societal construct.
+This is in contrast to "everyday" exchanges which may be qualified for the sake of orthodoxy or propriety---a societal construct.
 Truth is absolute.
 This means it may be shocking or come with hate, and in our search to find it, it may not be present at all.

 Naturally then, academic freedom and free speech go hand in hand, they protect and facilitate one another.